Bev Roberts

 make a home for themselves, creating a family household.
 Their circumstances were very different from those of other spinsters in Geelong who would have lived with parents or family members – and perhaps still held out hopes of marriage.

 Regardless of whether the friendship of Anne and Caroline was perceived as a threat, it was obviously the subject of discussion and rumour among their contemporaries.
-According to the writer of a memoir of life on the Bellarine Peninsula: 'It is said that, on becoming partners, the ladies made a pact not to marry'.33 But the more commonly-held view was expressed in this succinct telling of the women's story in a Geelong newspaper's account of Caroline's funeral in 1871:
+According to the writer of a memoir of life on the Bellarine Peninsula: 'It is said that, on becoming partners, the ladies made a pact not to marry'.

 The innocuous-sounding 'living like sisters' is an interesting term.
 In the first half of the 20th century it was a euphemistic way of referring to female couples, but in 19th century Geelong it was probably the only term that people could find to describe the friendship of 'the two ladies'.
 And it was a term that had connotations of a closeness not found in other descriptions of them such as 'two excellent maiden ladies'.